Asadullah-Imran/Java_miniprojects/StudentManagementSystem/README.md

 1. Choose "1" to add students.
 2. Enter the number of students you want to add.
-3. Provide the details for each student (name, ID, city, CGPA, GPA, trimester).
+3. Provide the details for each student (name, ID, address, trimester, CGPA, GPA, phone number, blood group).
-4. Choose "2" to display student records and view the added students' information.
+4. Choose "2" to display student records and view the added students' comprehensive information.
+5. Choose "3" to search for a specific student by ID and view their details.
+6. Choose "4" to update a student's information by providing their ID and choosing the attribute to update.
-5. Choose "3" to exit the program when you're done.
+7. Choose "5" to exit the program when you're done.

 ## Contributions